jochster/web-hugo-academic/content/home/experience.md

     date_start: 2019-04-16
     date_end: 2019-10-15
     description: >-2
-        within the context of research topic: Statistical modelling and analysis for GNSS positioning accuracy in urban area Responsibilities included:
+        Within the context of research topic: Statistical modelling and analysis for GNSS positioning accuracy in urban area.\\
+        Responsibilities included:
         - Organization, conduction and documentation of GNSS measurement campaigns
         - Data analysis and stochastical modeling